Ryan Ronco, County Clerk-Recorder-Registrar of Voters

 State law no longer requires you to vote in every election to stay registered.
 If none of the candidates or issues interest you by Election Day, you can skip the election and your registration will not be affected.
 In addition, if your ballot has multiple issues, you are not required to vote on all of them.
 Blank sections on your ballot will not affect any of your other votes.

 #3 – The Right to Vote by Vote-By-Mail Ballot or Permanent Vote-By-Mail Ballot

 Whether you are sick, out of town or just like the convenience of voting from home, all California voters have the option of voting a Vote-by-Mail ballot.
 Telephone our office or complete the application on the back of the sample ballot pamphlet.
 Your written request for a Vote-by-Mail ballot must be received at least one week before the election to allow enough time to process and mail your ballot.
 You may also become a Permanent Vote-by-Mail voter (meaning your ballot will always be mailed to you without having to complete an application each election).
 You may return your completed Vote-by-Mail ballot by mail or at any poll location in the county on Election Day or drop it off at our office.
 If returning your ballot in person or at a polling location it must be received no later than 8:00 PM on Election Day.
-If returning by mail it must be postmarked on election day, and it must received in our office by the mail by the Friday after the election.
+If returning by mail it must be postmarked on or before election day, and it must be received in our office by the Friday after the election.

 #4 – The Right to Request Another Ballot